The Breakers: The architect

 a definitive expression of American Beaux-Arts architecture.
 Hunt's final project, it is also one of his few surviving works, and is valued for its architectural excellence.
 The home made Hunt the "dean of American architecture", as he was called by his contemporaries, and helped define the Gilded Era in American history.

 Media

 The house makes an appearance at the end of the establishing shot of the 1990 American drama Reversal of Fortune, where it stands in as the Newport mansion of Sunny and Claus von Bulow, which was instead the nearby Clarendon Court.

-The Music room was used in the HBO series The Gilded Age (2022–present), the room was featured on the season 1 finale as the Russels' ballroom when they threw a coming out ball for their daughter Gladys.
+The Music room was used in the HBO series The Gilded Age (2022–present), when it featured as the ballroom for the Russell family's coming-out ball for their daughter in the Season 1 finale.